kelindar/roaring/README.md

 **Not For:**

-- ❌ If you need a mature, well tested and interoperable implementation.
+- ❌ If you need a mature, and interoperable implementation.
 - ❌ Sets of non-integer or non-uint32 data.

 ## Quick Start